garrandall/popular-music-data/tracks/here-comes-goodbye-rascal-flatts.md

 Before the lights turn on, yeah and you're left alone All alone, but here comes goodbye

-Oh-oooo
+Oh-oo

 Here comes goodbye
 Here comes the last time
 Here comes the start of every sleepless night
 The first of every tear I'm gonna cry
 Here comes the pain
 Here comes me wishing things had never changed
 And she was right here in my arms tonight, but here comes goodbye

-Oh-oooo
+Oh-oo